 Common Causes of Slab Leaks

-Understanding why and how slab leaks happen can give you a better understanding of your home’s risk for developing one.
-There are many causes of slab leaks, including:
+Understanding why and how slab leaks happen can give you a better understanding of your home’s risk

 - the mineral content or pH of your water, which can corrode plumbing pipes and lead to leaks.